Are you ready to discover your college program?

 - Qualify for Academic Positions: Earning an online Ph.D. in data science qualifies professional data scientists to take on academic positions, including postsecondary teaching jobs and university administration positions.

-- Transition from Computer Engineering to Data Science: Most machine learning engineers and data scientists transition into the field from computer engineering.
-A Ph.D. can help smooth that transition.
+- Transition from Computer Engineering to Data Science: Most machine learning engineers and data scientists transition into data science from computer engineering.
+A Ph.D. can help with that transition.

-- Demonstrate Intelligence and Dedication: The road to a Ph.D. is long and requires dedication.
+- Demonstrate Intelligence and Dedication: The road to a Ph.D. is long, requiring hard work and dedication.
 Completing a terminal degree demonstrates to employers that an applicant possesses both the dedication and the intelligence to succeed in a challenging field.

 - Competitive Resume: Data science is a competitive field, and a Ph.D. can help applicants' resumes stand out.
 A Ph.D. indicates strong leadership and research skills along with deep technical knowledge.

 - Research Skills: Ph.D. work primarily consists of conducting original research.
 After completing a Ph.D. in data science, graduates can apply these skills to stay ahead of industry trends and create innovative solutions to problems.